anatolyguz/installHES/HES/WINDOWS.md

 ### 1. Creating MySQL User and Database for the Hideez Enterprise Server

-Tthe following lines create a database db, the user user with the password `<user_password>`. Сhange `<user_password>` to a strong password, otherwise you may get a password validator error.
+Start the MySQL Command Line Client (Start/MySQL 8.0 Command Line Client), enter the MySQL root user password.

-in MySQL Command Line Client:
+The following lines create a database db, the user user with the password `<user_password>`. Сhange `<user_password>` to a strong password, otherwise you may get a password validator error.

 ```sql